Skip to main content

 Claire Stafford: Delivering new homes via Permitted Development Rights

-Claire Stafford is Planning and Policy Advisor at the RTPI
+Claire Stafford is a Planning and Policy Advisor at the RTPI

 As members will be aware, DLUHC have launched the latest Permitted Development Rights (PDR) consultation earlier this month, which runs until 9 April.
 This current consultation furthers the Government’s continued interest in PD as a means of addressing the housing crisis, with a previous consultation on a raft of measures concluding last September.
 Simultaneously, the Government has announced the removal of the 1,500sqm maximum floorspace limit for Class E uses being converted to residential use, and the 3-month vacancy requirement for Class MA (commercial, business and service to residential conversion).